oviydunk/mobile/README.md

 I want to make a mobile application for an airport .

-1 an input form :id , name, price, destination
-2 a list of items : list of planes
+1 an input form :id , name, price, destination + CRUD 2 a list of items : list of planes
 3 display a chart : this chart represent the best comapnies which have the most clients 4 authentication : each users must to be autheticated with username and password and just then they will see all flights